“Amy, product doesn’t look after marketing. Just sign things off from a product perspective.”

 Is product management different to marketing?

 Yes, they are different disciplines.
-They do however work hand in hand.
+However, they do work hand in hand.

 Imagine you own an ice cream shop in Bondi.
 Your product vision is “to delight customers with the largest selection of ice cream flavours in Sydney”.

 You’re competing with a lot of other ice cream shops.
-Sales are ok, but you know you could be killing it.
+Currently your sales are ok, but you know you could be killing it.
 You bite the bullet and hire a marketing manager to boost sales to the next level over summer.

 You figure the marketer knows what they are doing.
 Heck, you don’t know a thing about marketing so decide you’ll just leave them to it.

 At the end of summer you discover something horrifying.
 Your sales are worse.
 How can that be?